Jack Germond

-John Worthen Germond (January 30, 1928 – August 14, 2013), known as Jack Germond, was an American journalist, author, and pundit whose career spanned over 50 years.
+John Worthen Germond (January 30, 1928 – August 14, 2013) was an American journalist, author, and pundit whose career spanned over 50 years.
 Germond wrote for the Washington Star and the Baltimore Sun, and was a longtime panelist on the television discussion show The McLaughlin Group.
 Together with Jules Witcover, Germond also co-wrote "Politics Today," a five-day-a-week syndicated column, for almost a quarter-century.

 Early years

 Germond was born in Boston, Massachusetts.
-After serving in the U.S. Army as a paymaster, Germond graduated from the University of Missouri with bachelor's degrees in journalism and history.
+After serving in the U.S. Army as a paymaster, Germond graduated from the University of Missouri with a degree in journalism and history.

 Career

 Germond began his career in 1951 writing for the Evening News in Monroe, Michigan.
 In 1953, he moved to Gannett's Rochester Times-Union, and he was chief of Gannett's Washington bureau from 1969 until 1973.
 In 1974, he joined the Washington Star, becoming a syndicated columnist and national editor, and went on to the Baltimore Sun when the Washington Star folded.

 On television, Germond began appearing on Meet the Press in 1972 and The Today Show in 1980.
-He was a fixture on The McLaughlin Group from the show's inception 1982, acting as a "liberal voice" against conservative guests such as Pat Buchanan and Robert Novak.
+He was a fixture on The McLaughlin Group from the show's inception in 1982, acting as a "liberal voice" against conservative guests such as Pat Buchanan and Robert Novak.
 When The McLaughlin Group was parodied on Saturday Night Live in the early 1990s, Germond was portrayed by Chris Farley and John Goodman.
 Germond left the program in 1996, citing a decline in the show's discourse and frustration with John McLaughlin's heavy-handed moderation.
 He was later featured as a panelist on the PBS program Inside Washington.

 Germond retired in 2000.
 In 2011, he wrote several pieces on the 2012 presidential election for The Daily Beast, an online-only publication.